Infection Prevention & Control

-The Annual Infection Prevention and Control compliance audit was completed between 4th -12th August 2021.
-This is a newly created audit for us at the Chiltern Centre.
+The Annual Infection Prevention and Control Compliance Audit was completed 1st August 2022.
+This is this second year to use this audit tool for us at the Chiltern Centre.
 This involves a review of all aspects of infection prevention and control within the Centre.

 As a result of this audit, the following changes are taking place: